 - Firing an employee because of their bankruptcy

 - Denial of employment because of an applicant's bankruptcy

 - Discriminating against a debtor's family or friends

-This means that you and anyone you know cannot face employment discrimination based on your bankruptcy.
+This means you can't face employment discrimination based on your bankruptcy.

-If you think the government or an employer fired you, did not hire you, or otherwise discriminated against you because of your bankruptcy, you should consult with a local attorney who works with employment discrimination cases.
+If you think the government or an employer fired you, did not hire you, or otherwise discriminated against you because of your bankruptcy filing, you should consult a local attorney working with employment discrimination cases.

 A lawyer familiar with the Bankruptcy Code can give you quality legal advice.
 Let an attorney explain bankruptcy protections to you and help you work towards a fresh start.